dyvenia/viadot/CONTRIBUTING.md

 Make sure to follow [semantic versioning](https://semver.org/).

+The merge to `2.0` automatically publishes the `viadot:2.0-latest` image.

-Once merged, manually [deploy the package to PyPI](https://github.com/dyvenia/viadot/actions/workflows/publish_to_pypi.yml) and [the image to GitHub Container Registry](https://github.com/dyvenia/viadot/actions/workflows/docker-publish.yml).
+If required, you can manually [deploy the package to PyPI](https://github.com/dyvenia/viadot/actions/workflows/publish_to_pypi.yml) or [publish the image with another tag](https://github.com/dyvenia/viadot/actions/workflows/docker-publish.yml) (such as a version tag).